michaelpelletier22/michaelpelletier22.github.io/index.md

 ---
 title: Michael's Github Webpage
-description: Michael Pelletier is a
+description: Michael Pelletier is a MSBA candidate at the University of William and Mary.
+Go Tribe!
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.